sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 <img src="../assets/2018-03-16-K-Means-Clustering/pokemon_after_kmeans.jpeg" align="center" >

-So it looks like the pokemon in cluster #1 are the pokemon that have optimized speed and defense!
+It looks like the pokemon in cluster 2 have optimal defense and adequate speed, and the pokemon in cluster 3 have optimal speed and adequate defense.
 Although we have obtained our answer, I used the built in kmeans() R function to complete this task.
-But what happens behind the scenes?
-What is the algorithm working in the background to determine the cluster assignments, and how does it work?
+But what happens behind the scenes with K-means clustering algorithm?
+How does it determine cluster assignments?
 All will be explained.

 ## K-means Clustering Algorithm Steps

 The steps of the K-means Clustering algorithm is the following:
-1. Randomly assign each point to one of the k clusters
-2. Calculate the centers (or centroids) of each of the clusters
+1. Randomly create k points for starting cluster centers (centroids)
-3. Each point in the dataset is assigned to the cluster of the nearest centroid based on euclidean distance
+2. Each point in the dataset is assigned to the cluster of the nearest centroid based on closest euclidean distance
-4. Recalculate coordinates of centroid again with new dataset cluster assignments
+3. While any point has changed cluster assignment
+3a.
+For every point in our dataset:
+3b.
+For every centroid:
+3bi.
+Calculate the distance between the centroid and point 3bii.
+Assign the point to the cluster with the lowest distance 3ai.
+For every cluster, calculate the mean of the points in that cluster; assign this as the new coordinates of the centroid
-5. Repeat until dataset cluster assignments do not change (error = 0)
+4. Repeat until dataset cluster assignments do not change (error = 0)

-To begin, the K-means Clustering function should have two parameters: dataset and desired number of clusters.
+The K-means Clustering function should have two parameters: dataset and desired number of clusters.
 The user determines the number of clusters to be assigned.
 Because of the random initial clustering assignments, some clustering outcomes may be better than others.
-But how can you tell which assignments are better than others?
+But how can we tell which assignments are better than others?

-You must be thinking "there must be a quantitative way to measure the efficacy of K-means Clustering?"
+You must be thinking "isn't there a quantitative way to measure the efficacy of K-means Clustering?"
 The answer is yes.
 The optimal clustering assignment will have the lowest total within sum of squares (twss) value.
 This is defined as the sum of the distance of every point to their assigned cluster center (centroid).
-So thinking about this visually, a dataset with a _low_ twss value will have their datapoints clumped together in obvious clusters, whereas not so obvious clusters will have a _high_ twss value.
+Thinking about this visually, a dataset with a _low_ twss value will have their datapoints clumped together in obvious clusters, whereas not so obvious clusters will have a _high_ twss value.

 Lets define a function that calculates euclidean distance, which is the distance formula from high school algebra: